davovoid/faitic-checker/README.md

 ### English

-Faicheck is a Java based NON OFFICIAL application to manage the *Faitic Platform (Universidad de Vigo)*, allowing to log in the Faitic account, list the files from the subjects and download the files.
-It is possible to select the files to download or to check the files not download yet.
+Faicheck is a Java based NON OFFICIAL application to manage the *Faitic Platform* (A tool from the *Universidad de Vigo*), This application allows to log in the Faitic account, and offers the user the possibility of listing and downloading the subject files.
+It also counts on an intelligent system to select several files or simply the ones that have not been downloaded yet.

+The application was also tested to work on Windows and Linux (It was not tested on Mac OS X yet).

 If you are looking for the ready-to-use program go to https://github.com/davovoid/faitic-checker/releases and download the latest *Jar* available so as to get the latest version.
 You will require *Java* to execute the program.

 ### Spanish

-Faicheck es una aplicación NO OFICIAL basada en Java para gestionar la *Plataforma Faitic (Universidad de Vigo)*, permitiendo iniciar sesión en la cuenta de Faitic, listar los archivos de las asignaturas y descargar los archivos.
-Es posible también seleccionar los archivos a descargar o seleccionar los archivos todavía no descargados.
+Faicheck es una aplicación NO OFICIAL basada en Java para gestionar la *Plataforma Faitic* (Una herramienta de la *Universidad de Vigo*).
+Esta aplicación permite iniciar sesión en la cuenta de Faitic y ofrece al usuario la posibilidad de listar y descargar los archivos pertenecientes a las distintas asignaturas.
+Cuenta también con un sistema inteligente para seleccionar varios archivos o incluso solo aquellos que aún no hayan sido descargados.

+La aplicación ha sido probada en Windows y Linux (Todavía no ha sido probada en Mac OS X).

 Si buscas el programa preparado para su uso busca el botón https://github.com/davovoid/faitic-checker/releases y descarga para la última versión el último *Jar* disponible.
 Necesitarás *Java* para ejecutar el programa.